 Suggested: On-premises to AWS cloud migration: Step-by-step guide

-The seven R’s of cloud migration
+The seven R’s of cloud migration strategy

 The seven R’s represent distinct migration strategies with varying degrees of complexity, speed, and long-term impact on your application portfolio.
 Let’s explore each R in detail, highlighting its purpose, suitability, and potential limitations: